ubi-micro-dev/ubi-micro-dev/README.md

 ## 🎯 Who Is This For?
 These images are ideal for:
-- Java or Node.js developers deploying to Kubernetes
+- Java, Node.js and Python developers deploying to Kubernetes
 - Teams who want the smallest possible Red Hat–based images without the hassle of manual RPM installs
 - CI/CD pipelines requiring predictable, minimal environments